All of the Six Flags Locations in Texas | Easily Explained

 How Many Six Flags Locations Are in Texas?

-Six Flags Over Texas opened 60+ years ago as the first Six Flags park, while Six Flags Fiesta Texas opened more recently, 30 years ago.
+To put it into perspective, Six Flags Over Texas opened 60+ years ago as the first Six Flags park, while Six Flags Fiesta Texas opened 30 years later.

 1. SIX FLAGS FIESTA TEXAS - SAN ANTONIO, TEXAS